Wren (Troglodytes troglodytes)

 Lifespan: 2 Years

-THE WREN IS ROUND, stocky, and noted for its characteristic brown colour and short stubby tail.
-In relation to its body, the legs are quite long, as are the toes, and the bill is fine and cream-coloured.
+The wren is round, stocky and noted for its characteristic brown colour and short stubby tail.
+The wren has long legs and toes, and their bill is fine and cream-coloured.

-AS THE MOST COMMON BREEDING BIRDS IN THE UK, they can be found frequenting many British gardens throughout the year; their very loud song is in stark contrast to their relatively small physical demeanor.
+As the most common breeding birds in the UK, wrens can be found frequenting many British gardens throughout the year.
+Their very loud song is in stark contrast to their relatively small physical demeanor.
 During the winter months, especially long, drawn out winters, wrens can suffer quite serious declines in numbers.

 Wren Breeding & Nesting

-WRENS WILL READILY USE OPEN NEST BOXES, in particular for winter roosting - here's an ideal open fronted nest box, but it's common to find wrens using holes in walls and trees for their main nests.
+Wrens will readily use open nest boxess, in particular for winter roosting, but it's common to find wrens using holes in walls and trees for their main nests.